VuNguyen123456/Concurrent-Traffic-Control-on-a-One-Lane-Bridge/README.md

 Waiting vehicles (Southbound): [#7 (Truck), #8 (Car)] Vehicle #5 exited the bridge.

+---

-Arrival Schedules
+## Arrival Schedules

-The program is executed under five predefined arrival schedules, each with different traffic patterns and delays.
+The program is executed using **five predefined arrival schedules**, each with different traffic patterns and delays.

-Each schedule introduces 30 vehicles total, with randomized direction and vehicle type based on given probabilities.
+- Each schedule introduces **30 vehicles total**
+- Vehicle direction is chosen with **equal probability** (50% northbound, 50% southbound)
+- Vehicle type (car or truck) is determined using schedule-specific probabilities

-Examples include:
+Traffic patterns include:

-Car-only traffic
+- Car-only traffic

-Truck-heavy traffic
+- Truck-heavy traffic

-Bursty arrivals with delays
+- Bursty arrivals with delays

-Mixed traffic patterns
+- Mixed traffic workloads

-Vehicle direction is chosen with equal probability (50% northbound, 50% southbound).
+---

-Implementation Constraints
+## Implementation Constraints

-Language: Go
+- **Language:** Go

-Synchronization:

-sync.Mutex

-sync.Cond
+- **Synchronization Mechanisms:**
+  - `sync.Mutex`
+  - `sync.Cond`

-Only Signal() is allowed for waking goroutines (Broadcast() is prohibited)
+- Only `Signal()` may be used to wake blocked goroutines (`Broadcast()` is prohibited)

-No busy waiting
+- Busy waiting is not allowed

-All shared variables accessed only within critical sections
+- All shared variables are accessed only within critical sections

-FIFO order must be preserved despite Go’s nondeterministic scheduling
+- FIFO ordering must be preserved despite Go’s nondeterministic scheduling

+---

-Learning Objectives
+## Learning Objectives

 This project demonstrates:

-Practical use of mutexes and condition variables
+- Practical use of **mutexes and condition variables**

-Correct handling of concurrency and fairness
+- Safe and fair concurrent resource management

-Avoidance of deadlocks and starvation
+- Avoidance of **deadlocks and starvation**

-Designing concurrent systems under realistic constraints
+- Designing concurrent systems under strict constraints

-Modeling real-world resource contention with goroutines
+- Modeling real-world contention using goroutines

-References

-Go Concurrency Documentation

-Operating Systems: Three Easy Pieces (Chapters 25–30)

-Go sync and time packages

-Notes

-Due to nondeterministic thread scheduling in Go:

-Vehicles may not execute or exit in creation order

-Correctness is defined by policy enforcement, not execution order

 ---

+## References

+- Go Concurrency Documentation
+- *Operating Systems: Three Easy Pieces*, Chapters 25–30
+- Go `sync` and `time` packages

+---

+## Notes

+Due to nondeterministic goroutine scheduling in Go:
+- Vehicles may not execute or exit in creation order
+- Correctness is defined by policy enforcement, not execution order